tbhb/typing-graph/docs/explanation/union-types.md

 ## Why typing-graph preserves the distinction

 typing-graph reflects what Python gives it rather than normalizing union forms.
-This design:
+This design decision deserves explanation because the alternative (always producing `UnionNode`) would simplify the API.

+!!! note "Design trade-off: preservation vs normalization"

+    We chose preservation because normalization loses information that some use cases need:

-1. **Preserves round-trip fidelity** - You can reconstruct the original type annotation
+    1. **Round-trip fidelity** - You can reconstruct the original type annotation
-2. **Avoids information loss** - The underlying representation may matter for some use cases
-3. **Follows the principle of least surprise** - The library reports what Python provides
+    2. **Debugging accuracy** - The node structure matches what Python actually creates
+    3. **Future compatibility** - If Python's behavior changes, typing-graph reflects those changes

+    The trade-off is API complexity: code that handles unions must consider both forms on Python < 3.14.
+The helper functions `is_union_node()` and `get_union_members()` exist specifically to make this easier.

+    We considered automatic normalization but rejected it because it would hide real differences in Python's runtime behavior.
+These differences can matter for serialization, debugging, and understanding edge cases.

 ## Implications for type checking